 Lou Ann Young, Founder (1930-2017)

 Lou Ann Young founded AYBT in 1974 and directed the company until her passing in 2017.
-Ms. Young earned her B.A. at Butler University and has extended training at the National Ballet School, Toronto, Canada.
-She has been on the Faculty of Ball State University since 1987, on the faculty of IU Summer Music School and master teacher of ballet at the Academy and seminars throughout the mid-west.
-Her credits include Artistic Director/Founder and Choreographer of Anderson Young Ballet Theatre, thirty-three seasons.
-Artistic Director of Ball State Dance Theatre, sixteen seasons; Anderson University Musicals, twenty-six years; Highland High School, sixteen years; Professional Dancer, eight years and Ball State Summer Theatre, three years.
-Trained in Cecchetti and Russian Techniques, she was a student of Margaret Saul’s for over twenty-five years and is dedicated to her teachings and principles.
+Ms. Young earned her B.A. at Butler University and had extended training at the National Ballet School, Toronto, Canada.
+She was been on the Faculty of Ball State University since 1987, on the faculty of IU Summer Music School and master teacher of ballet at the Academy and seminars throughout the mid-west.
+Her credits included Artistic Director/Founder and Choreographer of Anderson Young Ballet Theatre, forty-three seasons; Artistic Director of Ball State Dance Theatre, sixteen seasons; Anderson University Musicals, twenty-six years; Highland High School, sixteen years; Professional Dancer, eight years and Ball State Summer Theatre, three years.
+Trained in Cecchetti and Russian Techniques, she was a student of Margaret Saul’s for over twenty-five years and was dedicated to her teachings and principles.
 Lou Ann was the recipient of the Deans Teaching Award for 1998 from the College of Fine Arts Ball State & presented the commencement speech for College of Fine Arts 1999.
 Nominated to WHO’S WHO Among America’s Teachers for 2000, 2005 & 2006.
-Lou Ann serves as Past President of Mid-States Regional Dance America and is one of the Directors-at-Large on the RDA National Board.
-Ms. Young also is a member of Ballet Corps Internationale and works to promote dance with the American College Dance Festival.
+Lou Ann serves as Past President of Mid-States Regional Dance America and was one of the Directors-at-Large on the RDA National Board.
+Ms. Young was a member of Ballet Corps Internationale and works to promote dance with the American College Dance Festival.
 We miss her guildance and love everyday.

 Jennifer Thiemet, Artistic Director